mrjackwills/oxker/README.md

 rm oxker_linux_x86_64.tar.gz oxker
 ```

-or, automatically select platform, download, and installation to `$HOME/.local/bin`
+or, for automatic platform selection, download, and installation (to `$HOME/.local/bin`)

 *One should verify all scripts before running in your shell*